 - Provide a means to have our website read aloud.

-- The Web Accessibility Policy undergoes an annual Equality Impact Assessment (EIA) to look at whether it is likely to need revising in order to address equality-related issues.
+- The Web Accessibility Policy has undergone an Equality Impact Assessment (EIA) to look at whether it is likely to need revising in order to address equality-related issues.
 The EIA is itself reviewed by local organisations promoting the welfare of minority groups including black and minority ethnic groups and people with disabilities.

 Web Accessibility Policy (RTF: 1.12Mb / 4 pages)